-- · preclinical testing, - · clinical trials, - · clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.
+- preclinical testing, - clinical trials, - clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.

-Research and development expense increased to \$47.7 million from \$46.8 million in the years ended December 31, 2007 and 2006, respectively.
-The increase was primarily due to increases in clinical and development activities for Remoxy, metastatic melanoma and hemophilia.
-Research and development expenses included non-cash stock related compensation costs of \$3.7 million and \$3.8 million in the twelve months ended December 31, 2007 and 2006, respectively.
+Research and development expense decreased to \$45.8 million from \$47.7 million in the years ended December 31, 2008 and 2007, respectively.
+The decrease was primarily due to decreases in clinical and development activities for Remoxy partially offset by increased activities in metastatic melanoma, hemophilia and other projects.
+Research and development expenses included non-cash stock related compensation costs of \$6.1 million and \$3.7 million in the twelve months ended December 31, 2008 and 2007, respectively.
+Non-cash stock related compensation costs in 2008 included \$1.7 million associated with vesting of Performance Awards.

 We expect research and development expenses to fluctuate over the next several years as we continue our development efforts.
-We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including current and potential clinical trials for our other abuse-resistant drug candidates, as well as further clinical development of Oxytrex and our product candidates in metastatic melanoma and hemophilia.
+We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including current and potential clinical trials for our other abuse-resistant drug candidates, as well as further clinical development of our product candidates in metastatic melanoma and hemophilia.
 King is obligated to reimburse development expenses for our abuse-resistant drug candidates pursuant to our collaboration.
 Our research and development expenses may fluctuate from period to period due to the timing and scope of our development activities and the results of clinical trials and preclinical studies.